GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/NCI/basics.rst

    NCI with compute capacity.
 DEA does not currently provide access to such a project.

-ARE allows you to run code directly using Jupyter Notebooks via their JupyterLab interface.
+ARE allows you to run code directly using Jupyter Notebooks via a JupyterLab interface.
+This is the recommended and simplest way to interact with ARE.

 To launch a JupyterLab session, follow the instructions in `Starting JupyterLab App (ARE User Guide) <https://opus.nci.org.au/display/Help/3.1+Starting+JupyterLab+App>`_